DANR1BEIRO/JAVAXP/Programming Logic Exercises/src/README.md

 3 - Credit card (two installments): Normal product price, no interest 4 - Credit card (three or more installments): Normal product price plus 10% interest

--[x] 13 - Create an algorithm that reads a person's name and age and prints their name and whether they are a minor or an adult.
+-[x] 13 - Create an algorithm that reads a person's name and age and prints
+- their name and whether they are a minor or an adult.

--[x] 14 - Create an algorithm that receives two values, A and B, swaps the value of A with B and the value of B with A, and prints the values on the screen.
+-[x] 14 - Create an algorithm that receives two values, A and B, swaps the value
+- of A with B and the value of B with A, and prints the values on the screen.

--[x] 15 - Create an algorithm that reads the year a person was born and prints how many years, months, and days they have lived.
+-[x] 15 - Create an algorithm that reads the year a person was born and prints how many years, months,
+- and days they have lived.
 Assume a year has 365 days and a month has 30 days.

 (Example: 5 years, 2 months, and 15 days of life)

--[] 16 - Create an algorithm that reads three values representing the three sides of a triangle, verifies if they are valid, and determines whether the triangle is equilateral, isosceles, or scalene.
+-[x] 16 - Create an algorithm that reads three values representing the three sides of a triangle, verifies if they are valid, and determines whether the triangle is equilateral, isosceles, or scalene.

 -[] 17 - Create an algorithm that reads a temperature in Fahrenheit and calculates the corresponding temperature in Celsius.
 Print both temperatures on the screen.

 Formula:
 C=5×(F−32)9
-C=95×(F−32)​
+C=95×(F−32)

 -[] 18 - Francisco is 1.50m tall and grows 2 centimeters per year, while Sara is 1.10m tall and grows 3 centimeters per year.
 Create an algorithm that calculates and prints how many years it will take for Francisco to be taller than Sara.

 -[] 19 - Create an algorithm that prints the multiplication table from 1 to 10 on the screen.